matteosacchetto/node-zip-cli/README.md

 ###### `--dry-run`

 Prints the files that will be unzipped, without extracting them from the zip file.
-The structure that is printed out is the same structure of files and directory which will be created in the zip file.
+The structure that is printed out is the same structure of files and directory which will be created when unzipping the zip file.

 ### Usage